matteospanio/spam-analyzer/CONTRIBUTING.md

 We strongly suggest to run the project in a local virtual environment using [virtualenv](https://virtualenv.pypa.io/en/latest/) or [pipenv](https://pipenv.pypa.io/en/latest/).

-Once you have installed your favourite virtual environment run `make setup` or `pip install -r requirements.txt` and you are done, now you can start tweak spam-detector making it better.
+Once you have installed your favourite virtual environment run `make setup` or `pip install -r requirements.txt` and you are done, now you can start tweak spam-analyzer making it better.

 ## Building